jflamy/owlcms4/docs/Categories.md

 Let's now say we want a 41kg category instead of a 40kg.
 This is done in two steps

-1. Remove the 40kg category by clicking on Delete
+1. Remove the 40kg category by clicking on Delete, as we did before
-2. Adding the 41kg category by typing 41 in the `max kg` box and clicking on the green `Add Category` button.
+2. Adding the new 41kg category by typing 41 in the `max kg` box and clicking on the green `Add Category` button.

 ![040_addCategory](img/Categories/040_addCategory.png)